stm32-hotspot/STM32WBA-BLE-HeartRate-FreeRTOS/Projects/NUCLEO-WBA55CG/Applications/BLE/BLE_HeartRateFreeRTOS/README.md

 ### __Hardware and Software environment__

   - This example runs on STM32WBA55xx devices.
-  - Connect the Nucleo Board to your PC with a USB cable type A to mini-B to ST-LINK connector (USB_STLINK).
+  - Connect the Nucleo Board to your PC with a USB cable to ST-LINK connector (USB_STLINK).
   - This application is by default configured to support low power mode ( No traces - No debugger )
   - Low Power configuration can be modified in app_conf.h (CFG_LPM_LEVEL)